Abortion is harmless

 The absurd implications of rights-based pro-choice arguments

 I agree that, in most cases, women should have the right to choose.
 But this is a general conclusion that I have arrived at by reasoning about the logical implications of a moral system that ultimately relies on nothing more than minimizing harm and promoting well-being.
 We should not confuse our conclusions with our premises.
 If we do that, we risk making terrible decisions.
-I believe, for example, that there may be certain extreme situations in which a woman should not have the right to choose.
+I believe, for example, that there could be certain extreme situations in which granting women the right to choose would do more harm than good.

 I know this might be triggering to some, but bear with me.
-If there is only one week left before birth, and the mother has a fight with the child’s father, who very much wants the child, I’m not convinced that she should have the right to abort.
-At that stage, the brain of the fetus is pretty much fully developed, and we have reason to believe it might be capable of suffering.
-The discomfort of carrying this baby one extra week is not enough to justify taking the life of a sentient being, especially against the consent of the father.
+If there is only one week left before birth, and the mother has a fight with the child’s father, who very much wants the child, I’m not convinced that granting her the right to abort would be the best thing to do.
+At that stage, the brain of the fetus is pretty much fully developed, and we have some reason to believe it might be capable of suffering.
+Is the discomfort of carrying this baby one extra week really enough to justify taking the life of a sentient being, especially against the consent of the father?

 This is not to say that abortion after the 25th week is never permissible.
-But now we’re talking about late-term abortion, and that’s a sensitive topic that deserves an entire article.
-Even if you say we have no scientific reason to believe a 39 week fetus can feel pain, my point is that our moral calculation is contingent on the truth of that factual claim.
-If it turns out that the fetus does suffer in a 39 week abortion, then it’s wrong to abort it without good reason.
-If it turns out that it does not suffer, then it’s morally permissible to abort it and it should be legal.
+But now we’re talking about late-term abortion, and that’s a sensitive topic that deserves its own article.
+In any case, even if you say we have no scientific reason to believe a 39 week fetus can feel pain, my point is that our moral calculation is contingent on the truth of that factual claim.
+If it turns out that the fetus does suffer in a 39 week abortion, then it’s morally problematic to abort it without good reason.
+If it turns out that it does not suffer, then it’s morally innocuous to abort it and it should be legal.

 My point is that, if the right to choose was truly an unshakable, inviolable moral axiom, then we would be forced to accept that there should be no time limit to an abortion, no matter how much pain the fetus feels, and that a first month or a nine month abortion are equally acceptable.
 Also, different abortion methods wouldn’t matter.
 A woman would be perfectly entitled to choose a hypothetical method that causes excruciating pain to the baby instead of an alternative one that is painless to the baby but costs an extra dollar.
 As fierce a pro-choicer as you may be, I am sure you can at least imagine a hypothetical scenario in which abortion is unnecessarily cruel compared to other alternatives.